samyipsh/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the NetworkUs contacts.
+Deletes the specified person from the NetworkUS contacts.

 Format: `delete INDEX`